 As BCA Judge Dara Elliott put it so eloquently, “We work so hard dreaming up incredible campaigns and bringing them to life.
 Oftentimes we’re moving so fast, we forget to step back and appreciate not only what we’ve built, but how far we’ve come as an industry!”

 46% of senior managers view recognition programs as an investment rather than an expense, and we agree.
 But we also know a good deal when we see one.
-The BCA early deadline closes in ONE WEEK – so grab all the applications you need to ensure you and yours get the recognition you deserve before pricing increases by $50.

 I’d love for PR Couture to be a part of how you differentiate yourself from the rest, attract bigger and better opportunities and ensure long-term loyalty from employees and partners.